nkdAgility/azure-devops-migration-tools/src/MigrationTools.Extension/README.md

  - [Questions on Usage](https://stackoverflow.com/questions/tagged/azure-devops-migration-tools)
  - [Bugs and New Features](https://github.com/nkdAgility/azure-devops-migration-tools)

+ ## Installing an running the tools

+We use [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) to host the tools, and you can use the command `winget install nkdAgility.AzureDevOpsMigrationTools` to install them on Windows 10 and Windows 11.
+For other operating systems you can download the [latest release](https://github.com/nkdAgility/azure-devops-migration-tools/releases/latest) and unzip it to a folder of your choice.

+The tools will be installed to `%Localappdata%\Microsoft\WinGet\Packages\nkdAgility.AzureDevOpsMigrationTools_Microsoft.Winget.Source_XXXXXXXXXX` and a symbolic link to `devops-migration.exe` that lets you run it from anywhere using `devops-migration init`.

+For a more detailed getting started guide please see the [documentation](https://nkdagility.com/docs/azure-devops-migration-tools/getting-started.html).

 ## Support

 1. [Question & Discussion](https://github.com/nkdAgility/azure-devops-migration-tools/discussions) - The first place to look for unsage, configuration, and general help.